computational-psychology/stimupy/docs/topic_guides/organization.md

 All roads lead to Rome,
 and many ways lead to the same stimulus.
-For lots of the stimuli provided by `stimupy`, there are numerous different ways one can draw it.
+For some stimuli provided by `stimupy`, there are multiple ways to generate a specific stimulus.
-Often, these different ways of drawing are informed by the visual and geometric interpretation of who is doing the drawing.
+Typically, these different ways are informed by visual and geometric interpretations.

 A good example of this is the Todorovic Illusion, which one can interpret as having a [rectangular target](todorovics.rectangle) that is partially occluded by some "covers"